mongodb/specifications/source/crud/crud.rst

     unprocessedRequests: Optional<Iterable<WriteModel>>;

     /**
+     * The intermediary write result for any operations that succeeded before
+     * the bulk write was interrupted.
+     *
+     * NOT REQUIRED: Drivers may choose to not provide this property.
+     */
+    writeResult: Optional<BulkWriteResult>;

+    /**
      * The error that occured on account of write concern failure.
 If the error was a Write Concern related, this field must be present.
      */
     writeConcernError: Optional<WriteConcernError>;